dotnet/docs-maui/docs/ios/deployment/provisioning.md

 ### Create a provisioning profile

-Once you've created a distribution certificate and an App ID you'll be able to create a provisioning profile.
-A provisioning profile can be created with the following steps:
+Once you've created a distribution certificate and an App ID you'll be able to create a provisioning profile:

 1. In your Apple Developer Account, select the **Profiles** tab.
 1. In the **Profiles** tab, click the **+** button to create a new profile.